 9 Things You Didn’t Know You Could Do in Adobe Media Encoder

-Adobe Premiere Pro’s Export Settings dialog box is not just a place to name your file and select a location for it to be saved.
+The Export Settings dialog box in Premiere Pro isn’t just a place to name your file and select a location for it to be saved.
 It is much, much more than that.
 Think of it more as a collection of tools that allow you to further modify and prepare your content for publication.
 Here are nine of those tools you can, and should, be using right now.

 In the Export Settings dialog box, you can choose to apply three different types of overlays—images, names, and timecode.
 All of these overlays can be found under the Effects tab located just under the main Export Settings section.